Skip to content

 TrafficShaping After the cluster enters the ACTIVE state.
 Cluster name, broker ID Advanced metric indicating the number of packets formed (dropped or queued) due to exceeding network allocation.
 PER_BROKER metrics provide more detailed information.

 ZooKeeperSessionState After the cluster enters the ACTIVE state.
-Cluster name, broker ID Connection state of the broker's ZooKeeper session, which may be one of the following states: NOT_CONNECTED: '0.0', Associated: '0.1', Connecting: '0.5', CONNECTEDREADONLY: '0.8', Connected: '1.0', Closed: '5.0', AUTH_FAILED: '10.0'.
+Cluster name, broker ID Connection state of the broker's ZooKeeper session, which may be one of the following states: NOT_CONNECTED: '0.0', associated: '0.1', connecting: '0.5', CONNECTEDREADONLY: '0.8', connected: '1.0', closed: '5.0', AUTH_FAILED: '10.0'.

 PER_BROKER Level Monitoring

 When setting the monitoring level to PER_BROKER, in addition to all DEFAULT level metrics, you will also obtain the metrics described in the table below.
-You need to pay for the metrics in this table, while the DEFAULT level metrics remain free.
+You need to pay for the metrics in this table, while DEFAULT level metrics remain free.
 The metrics in this table have the following dimensions: Cluster name, broker ID.

 Additional metrics provided starting at the PER_BROKER monitoring level